aimxpert/Apex_Private_Internal/README.md

 #### Update done : 2025-01-15
-#### Work with DX11 Apex not DX12 , some fonction not work it's up to you to fix (esp work good / have no visible check)
+#### Work with DX11 Apex not DX12 , some fonction not work it's up to you to fix (esp work good / have no visible check code in bottom)
 #### Arguments lines if you want play DX11 : -anticheat_settings=SettingsDX11.json

 	bool isVisable()